The Loop through Grid action is used to apply a number of actions to select records displayed within a grid, including its multiple pages.

-Embedded in the loop is another action, Update Fields in Table.
+And for each selected row, it will run the action Update Fields in Table.
 Note the blue vertical line which groups it to the Loop.

-Within Update Fields in Table action, you can set the criteria to compare values to what is available from the grid loop.
+Within Update Fields in Table action, you can set the criteria to match with the row's Record ID.

 And, for that one record, it will updated its IsApproved field to Yes.